A block MINRES algorithm based on the banded Lanczos method: Block MINRES for Symmetric Linear Systems

-Rather than individually storing the Householder reflection from the most recent $2p$ columns, one can employ the idea presented in \cite{Gutknecht2008}.
-The authors suggested that one can store the actions of the Householder reflections for a block of columns as a single matrix for the purpose of applying them at future iterations.
-They showed that performance gains are possible without discernible loss of accuracy due to floating point errors caused by accumulating the action of multiple Householder reflections in one matrix.
-For block-size $p$, $p$ applications of previous Householder reflections to $p$ columns of $\overline{\vek H}_{j}$ is replaced with applying them at once as a dense matrix-matrix multiplication.
-This dense matrix-matrix multiplication can be performed as a level-3 BLAS operation.
-Since this is a progressive formulation, we must take care to describe this strategy in that context.
-If we accumulate the actions of the Householder reflections for every $p$ columns of $\overline{\vek H}_{j}$, we can represent this cumulative action as the action of a $2p\times 2p$ matrix, which must be applied to the appropriate $2p\times 2p$ subvector of each future column.
-Due to the band structure, we only require the action of the two most recently generated accumulated Householder matrices.
+Rather than individually storing the Householder reflector from the most recent $2p$ columns, one can employ the idea presented in \cite{Gutknecht2008}.
+The authors suggested that one can store the actions of the Householder reflectors for a block of columns as a single matrix for the purpose of applying them at future iterations.
+This dense matrix-matrix multiplication can be performed as a level-3 BLAS operation.\footnote{This accumulation of the actions of the Householder reflections is not currently implemented in our code.}